Deployment

 )

-Note: You will need to configure your topics in Kafka before they can be used.
+You will need to configure your topics in Kafka before they can be used.
 This can be done in the Heroku UI or via the CLI provided by Heroku.
 Be sure to name your topics without the KAFKA_PREFIX, e.g. heroku kafka:topics:create users_events --partitions 3

 .

-Configuring Karafka to work with Heroku SSL
+Configuring Karafka to Work With Heroku SSL

 When you turn on the add-on, Heroku exposes a few environment variables within which important details are stored.
 You need to use them to configure Karafka as follows: